FE Week is the premier news service for the further education and skills sector in England.

-Prior to setting-up Lsect in 2010, Nick established an education think-tank at the publishers Pearson, and before that was for seven years director of planning and performance at Lewisham College, during which time they achieved an Ofsted grade one
+Prior to setting-up Lsect in 2010, Nick established an education think-tank at the publishers Pearson, and before that was for seven years director of planning and performance at Lewisham College, during which time they achieved an Ofsted grade one.

-Billy Camden is senior reporter
+Billy Camden is deputy editor

 In September 2015 he moved from being head commander of the Bulletin, Campus and Movers & Shakers sections to become a fully-fledged reporter on both FE Week and Schools Week.